jmonlong/manu-vggafannot/manuscript.md

 GAM files produced by `vg giraffe` can also save additional information as annotations, like the mapping time of each read, that are currently not kept when converting to the GAF format.
 Overall, the bgzipped GAF files are half as small and twice as fast to sort for short sequencing reads.

-Once indexed, extracting a slice of the pangenome is as efficient as extracting a slice of an indexed BAM, VCF, or BED file in a genomic regions, as it uses the same approach.
+Once indexed, extracting a slice of the pangenome is as efficient as extracting a slice of an indexed BAM/VCF/BED file for a genomic region.
 For example, extracting reads for ten thousand random regions in the pangenome took about 0.07 second per region to retrieve an average of 1707 reads.
 For comparison, the same extraction took on average 0.8 second per region using the GAM format.